RomanKosobrodov/mikula/README.md

 ## Motivation

-I used JAlbum some time ago.
+I take a lot of pictures both on film and digitally and need a simple way to publish them on the web.
+I used JAlbum for a number of years.
 With a little bit of tinkering it produced acceptable results but I always wanted more flexibility in designing my own themes and albums.
-Jekyll provided an inspiration for creating Mikula: static gallery generator written in Python.
+Jekyll provided an inspiration for creating Mikula - a static gallery generator written in Python.

 ## Name